cronvel/async-kit/README.md

 That's it: the first argument, if present, is always assumed to be the error argument.

-CSK Async will assume that something is wrong with a job if it get **ANY** truthy value as the error argument, weither it is an instanceof of *Error*, *true*, *'my error message'*, or any expression evaluated to true.
+Async Kit will assume that something is wrong with a job if it get **ANY** truthy value as the error argument, weither it is an instanceof of *Error*, *true*, *'my error message'*, or any expression evaluated to true.
 If you are unsure what are *truthy* and *falsy* values, [check this out](http://docs.nodejitsu.com/articles/javascript-conventions/what-are-truthy-and-falsy-values).